 - Build relationships with Aboriginal and Torres Strait Islander people so we can continually learn and deepen our understanding of historical and current truths

 - Work consultatively and in genuine partnership with Aboriginal and Torres Strait Islander people and communities to design and implement actions that support redress and healing

 - Support the cultural safety of the Aboriginal and Torres Strait Islander children, young people and families we work with, ensuring connection to culture, country and community is nurtured and encouraged.

-MacKillop Family Services is currently developing a Reconciliation Action Plan.
-To input into the Reconciliation Action Plan, or for more information, please contact:
+MacKillop Family Services has developed a May 2020 – May 2022 Reconciliation Action Plan.
+Read it here.For more information, please contact: